-(Default = AT&C1&D2S0=1&B1&H1&R2) - ➤ Modem Hang-Up String: Although the DSM/RSM will pulse the DTR line to hang-up an attached modem, the Hang-Up string is often useful for controlling modems that do not use the DTR line.
-(Default = undefined) - ➤ Reset/No Dialtone Interval: Determines how often the Reset String will be sent to the modem at this port and also sets the trigger value for the No Dialtone Alarm.
-For more information on the No Dialtone Alarm, please refer to Section 8.9.
-(Default = 15 Minutes) - ➤ No Dialtone Alarm Enable: When this item is "On" the No Dialtone Alarm can be enabled as described in Section 8.9.
-When the No Dialtone Alarm is enabled, the DSM/RSM will monitor the phone line connected to the modem installed at this port and generate an alarm when no dialtone is detected for the duration of the currently defined Reset/No Dial Tone Interval value.
-(Default = Off)
+- Modem Reset String: Redefines the modem reset string.
+The Reset String can be sent prior to the Initialization string.
+(Default = ATZ) - Modem Initialization String: Defines a command string that can be sent to initialize a modem to settings required by your application.
+(Default = AT&C1&D2S0=1&B1&H1&R2) - Modem Hang-Up String: Although the DSM/RSM/CPM will pulse the DTR line to hang-up an attached modem, the Hang-Up string is often useful for controlling modems that do not use the DTR line.
+(Default = undefined) - ➤ Reset/No Dialtone Interval: Defines the Periodic Modem reset duration, (which determines how often the Reset String will be sent to the modem at this port) and also sets the trigger value for the No Dialtone Alarm.
+If this value is set to "0," then the No Dialtone Alarm will not function.
+For more information on the No Dialtone Alarm, please refer to Section 8.11.
+(Default = 15 Minutes) - No Dialtone Alarm Enable: Enables/Disables the No Dialtone Alarm.
+This item must be enabled in order for the No Dialtone Alarm to function.
+For more information on the No Dialtone Alarm, please refer to Section 8.11.
+(Default = Off) - ➤ Reset/No Dialtone Scaler: Determines the number of Periodic Modem Reset sequences that must occur in order to initiate a No Dialtone Check.
+If this parameter is set to "0," then the No Dialtone Alarm will not function.
+When both this parameter and the Reset/No Dialtone Interval are set to a value from 1 to 99 and the No Dialtone Alarm is enabled, the DSM/RSM/CPM will initiate a No Dialtone Check after a time period equal to the defined Reset/No Dialtone Interval value multiplied by the Reset/No Dialtone Scaler value.
+(Default = 16)